What does pre-professional mean?

 Natural Resource Ecology and Management

 Early Admission Programs

-OSU Center for Veterinary Health Sciences Early Admission Program
+OSU College of Veterinary Medicine Early Admission Program

 Students accepted to this program agree to complete their bachelor's degree within four years (or less) along with all pre-veterinary required courses and maintain the designated 3.5 GPA each semester of their undergraduate career.
 Students who finish the Early Admission Program are provisionally guaranteed a seat in the Doctor of Veterinary Medicine (DVM) program once they have completed all requirements.